 Telehealth trolley 16

-The chosen equipment was based on a simple concept of fit for purpose, functional within differing clinical spaces, easy integration with CSU systems and reflective of the equipment in place at placement providers.
+The chosen equipment was based on a simple concept of fit for purpose, functional within differing clinical spaces, easy integration with Charles Sturt University systems and reflective of the equipment in place at placement providers.

-To access all equipment and virtual meeting rooms assigned to the Telehealth program please click on the below button.
+To access all equipment and virtual meeting rooms assigned to the Telehealth program please complete the Telehealth Equipment Booking Form

-We have also funded the inclusion of intraoral cameras for dentistry and oral health students in their practice at CSU clinics.
+We have also funded the inclusion of intraoral cameras for dentistry and oral health students in their practice at Charles Sturt University clinics.
 These cameras provide students the opportunity to educate their patients with a real-time view along with storing the images in the patient electronic file.

 Telehealth clinic facilities